radwankakar/infrastructure/docs/adr/0013-atlassian-selection.md

 * Good, because it doesn't require teams to use new systems
 * Bad, because it is harder to establish baseline standards for processes
-* Bad, because it doesn't address all the needs: specifically, a consolidated view of teams for OHS
+* Bad, because it doesn't address all the identified problems: specifically, a consolidated view of teams for OHS

 ## Links <!-- optional -->